 In FY22, the UWSWCD began building the foundation of a grant program through a short-term funding strategy focused on providing support on a contractual basis to existing conservation programs within the district that meet the vision, mission, and goals set out in the UWSWCD Strategic Plan to elevate conservation actions throughout the district.
-During FY23, the UWSWCD finalized this strategy and began administering financial assistance to partner organizations.
-This two-year strategy will continue through FY24.
-The UWSWCD also intends to begin developing a long-term grant program in FY24 to extend support to the residents of the district.
+During FY23 and FY24, the UWSWCD finalized this strategy and began administering financial assistance to partner organizations.
+Beginning in FY25, the District will be offering multiple funding opportunities to support natural resource conservation, environmental education, local foods, and other District strategies.